 - On March 25, the government closed all of the borders.
 Only citizens and residents will be able to re-enter at the airport while commercial goods may enter at land borders.
-However, everyone entering is subject to a mandatory 14-day quarantine. - The government has suspended all commercial flights effective March 29. - On March 13, the government suspended all overseas trips by government officials and suspended the hosting of all international events and conferences to avoid the spread of COVID-19 into the country. - The government has prohibited all government or public meetings, with gatherings of more than 100 people banned. - The parliament approved the extension of the ongoing state of emergency, initially scheduled to end on April 30, to six months.
-The state of emergency stipulates that individuals can only leave their homes to work in essential services or procure necessities. - UPDATE: Five new cases confirmed by the authorities on April 19.
+However, everyone entering is subject to a mandatory 14-day quarantine. - The government has suspended all commercial flights effective March 29. - On March 13, the government suspended all overseas trips by government officials and suspended the hosting of all international events and conferences to avoid the spread of COVID-19 into the country. - The government has prohibited all government or public meetings, with gatherings of more than 100 people banned. - The government has declared a nationwide state of emergency and imposed a 28-day lockdown effective midnight on April 2. - UPDATE: The government confirmed seven cases of the virus on April 9.